abdulghani/blissful-ignorance/notes.md

 mercy-forgiveness and will of people are recursion

 to all nice people in the world, may god bless you all with kindness

+may god bless us all with hope and forgiveness